Dania2021/thedriving-quiz/README.md

    ![How to Play](/assets/readme-images/how-to-play-img.png "How to play")

   ### Quiz
   The quiz section is the main section of The Driving Quiz.
-This section is displayed when the user click the start button.The quiz contents are all held within a container which is hidden until the start button is clicked.
+This section is displayed when the user click the start button.
+The quiz contents are all held within a container which is hidden until the start button is clicked.

   The quiz section contains the question and the 4 answer choices.